Balerno Community Council

 Our Village, Our Community - Balerno Community Plan

-Balerno Community Council has published a completed Community Plan for Balerno.
-It aims both to describe our community and to offer suggestions for how we might all wish it to be in the future, and it sets out some priorities for the future.
+Balerno Community Council (BCC) are updating the Local Place Plan which describes our community and offers suggestions as to how we might all wish it to be in the future.
+It also sets out some priorities for the future.

 You can DOWNLOAD AND READ the full plan here.